KevinGastelum/MyQuantsFinance/README.md

 _"A Quant, or Quantitative Analyst, embodies the fusion of finance and technology, leveraging advanced mathematical, statistical, and computational techniques to decode the complexities of financial markets."_

-The following is a brief summary of what you need to know about the Financial Market and the different types of trading involved in FinTech.
+The following is a brief summary of what's needed to know about the Financial Market and the different types of trading involved in FinTech.

 ### Demistifying the Financial Market [(FinTech)](https://en.wikipedia.org/wiki/Fintech#:~:text=Fintech%2C%20a%20clipped,fintech.%5B6%5D)